 5 Ways To Make The Loan Process Easier

 1. Have Proof of Assets Ready at Hand

 While the amount of the down payment needed for a home loan varies, you should most certainly have proof that you have the money readily available.
-In addition to knowing you have the money in your account when you apply for a home loan, lsenders also commonly request two to three months’ worth of financial statements.
+In addition to knowing you have the money in your account when you apply for a home loan, lenders also commonly request two to three months’ worth of financial statements.
 If necessary, make plans to have your down payment shifted from one account to another at least three months before sitting down with a lender.